electron/electron/docs/tutorial/notifications.md

 [electron-windows-notifications](https://github.com/felixrieseberg/electron-windows-notifications),
 which uses native Node addons to send `ToastNotification` and `TileNotification` objects.

-While notifications including buttons work with just `electron-windows-notifications`, handling replies requires the use of [`electron-windows-interactive-notifications`](https://github.com/felixrieseberg/electron-windows-interactive-notifications), which helps with registering the required COM components and calling your Electron app with the entered user data.
+While notifications including buttons work with `electron-windows-notifications`, handling replies requires the use of [`electron-windows-interactive-notifications`](https://github.com/felixrieseberg/electron-windows-interactive-notifications), which helps with registering the required COM components and calling your Electron app with the entered user data.